 The end of the sixties brought the desire for change, and Stevens looked elsewhere to establish himself.
 The San Francisco market, while being so good to him, was nearly tapped out for him, so the time to move on had finally come.
 He set his sights on the frigid land of Minnesota, which was a serious departure from the California coast, in more ways than one.

 He found another long-standing tag team partner when he got there, as well as a manager in tow.
 They gelled in short order and then began to take on any team that wanted to face them.
-Nick Bockwinkel had made a name for himself around the NWA, as well as AWA at this point, and the two captured the AWA World Tag Team Titles in January of 1972, from Verne Gagne and Billy Robinson.
+Nick Bockwinkel had made a name for himself around the NWA and AWA at this point, and the two captured the AWA World Tag Team Titles in January of 1972, from Verne Gagne and Billy Robinson.
 This was the first of three reigns for them with the belts there until 1974, before finally being unseated by the Crusher and the Bruiser.
-During that time, they also traveled to Florida and won the NWA Florida Tag Team Titles in the Summer of 1972.
+During that time, they also traveled to Florida and won the NWA Florida Tag Team Titles in the summer of ’72.

-Like all great tag teams, an eventual split up and feud is always imminent, and that occurred in 1977 after they came into a dispute over his treatment at the hands of Bobby Heenan, and the obvious favoritism that was shown towards Nick Bockwinkel.
+Like all great tag teams, an eventual split up and feud is always imminent.
+That occurred in 1977 after they came into a dispute over his treatment at the hands of Bobby Heenan and the obvious favoritism that was shown towards Nick Bockwinkel.
 The two men held the belts longer than any team up to that point in AWA history.
-Stevens took a short run as a face during and after the split, but it was short-lived as he reunited with his old Blond Bomber partner in 1978 to take the AWA World Tag Titles again after the High Flyers had to forfeit due to Jim Brunzell being hurt outside of the business at a softball game.
-The pair held the titles for nearly a year after that before Verne Gagne and Mad Dog Vachon came calling in June of 1979.
+Stevens took a short run as a face during and after the split.
+This was short-lived as he reunited with his old Blond Bomber partner in 1978 to retake the AWA World Tag Titles after the High Flyers had to forfeit due to Jim Brunzell being hurt outside of the business at a softball game.
+The pair held the titles for nearly a year after that, before Verne Gagne and Mad Dog Vachon came calling in June of 1979.
 Not long after, Pat Patterson began to cultivate his now long-standing relationship with the McMahon family and its various promotional incarnations.

 A Short Stint in the WWF and Retirement in 1992